 Concerned about making enough breast milk for your baby?

 You may decide to use a mix of breastmilk and formula milk if you're worried about not producing enough milk yourself.
 If you’re in this situation, our page on low milk supply has tips to help here, and you could also have a chat with your midwife or health visitor, or go to a breastfeeding support group.

 Exclusive breastfeeding is great for you both but any breast milk benefits baby so be proud of the lovely baby you have made and any milk you make.
 Any breastfeeding is better than none at all, you're doing just fine!

 If you’re feeding with formula milk, stick to a first milk until your baby is a year old, then move on to full fat cow’s milk.
 By that point, your baby will be getting iron from solid food and Vitamin D from the free supplement which your health visitor will have provided.

 Avoid anything other than ‘first’ formula milks.
 Pre-thickened, follow on and toddler milks should be avoided as there's no evidence they work and, again, they may upset your breastfed baby's tummy.
 'Follow on' and 'Night-time' milks aren't necessary at any stage and should never be given to a baby younger than 6 months.

 To find out more about safely feeding your baby formula, Health Scotland have produced a handy formula feeding leaflet which you can download here.
-You can also watch a video on how to safely make up a bottle in our section on breast milk storage and bottle hygiene.
+You can also watch a video on how to safely make up a bottle on our page on formula feeding.